egonozer/in_silico_pcr/README.md

 ## 5. OUTPUT

 A summary of each _in silico_ "PCR" reaction result will be output to STDOUT.
 The output can be directed to a file instead of the screen by using `> results_file.txt` on the command line.
-There are four columns in the results:
+There are eight columns in the results:

 1. "AmpID": Name of the amplicon.
 It will include the name of the primer set (third column in the file given to `-p`) followed by "amp" for full amplicon (both primers in correct orientation within maximum distance), followed by a number to represent the number of amplicons found in the the input sequence.
 If the `-c` option is given above, then if one or both primer sequences is found in the input sequence, but not in the correct orientation or within the maximum amplicon size, then the prefix will be followed by "p1" to represent the first primer sequence or "p2" to represent the second primer sequence.
 2. "SequenceId": The name of the input sequence in which the primer sequences were found.
 Will be "No amplification" if no amplicon was identified.
 3. "Position in sequence": The 5'-most position (1-based) at which the amplicon or primer sequence starts in the input sequence.
 This value will vary depending on whether `-e` is given or not (see Options above)
 4. "Length": The total length of the amplified sequence.
 This value will vary depending on whether `-e` is given or not (see Options above)
+5. "P1Mismatch": Number of base mismatches between the reference sequence and the forward (P1) primer sequence
+6. "P1Indel": Number of insertions or deletions between the reference sequence and the forward (P1) primer sequence
+7. "P2Mismatch": Number of base mismatches between the reference sequence and the reverse (P2) primer sequence
+68. "P2Indel": Number of insertions or deletions between the reference sequence and the reverse (P2) primer sequence

-"Amplicon" sequences in fasta format will be output to STDERR.
-The output can be directed to a file instead of the screen by using `2> amplicons.fasta` on the command line.
+"Amplicon" sequences in fasta format will be output by default to STDERR or to a file name given to `-f`.

 ## 6. LICENSE:

 in\_silico_pcr
-Copyright (C) 2017 Egon A. Ozer
+Copyright (C) 2017-2025 Egon A. Ozer

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by